X-Streamly/x-streamly-clients/flash/readme.md

       //do fun stuff
     });

-To listen for all messages of a specific type:
+To listen for all messages on a channel regardless of type:

     channel.bindAll(function(eventName:String,data:Object):void{
       //do fun stuff